-Jewish History 200 B.C.E. to 70 C.E.\ - available in Michaelmas, Hilary or Trinity Terms Prof Martin Goodman

-This course covers the political, social, economic, and religious history of the Jews from 200 B.C.E. to 70 C.E.
+Jewish History 200 B.C.E. to 70 C.E. - available in Michaelmas, Hilary or Trinity Terms Prof Martin Goodman This course covers the political, social, economic, and religious history of the Jews from 200 B.C.E. to 70 C.E.
 The set text will be Josephus, The Jewish War, but students will also be expected to learn how other literary sources, archaeological material and religious texts can be used to understand the history of this period.
 This course will be examined by written examination to be held at the end of Trinity Term.

-Introduction to Rabbinic texts - available in Michaelmas or Hilary Terms Dr Benjamin Williams
+Maimonides and the Mishneh Torah - available in Michaelmas Term Dr Benjamin Williams